dkainer/iRF-LOOP/README.md

 # use the first 99 genes to predict the expression of the 100th gene
 irf <- iRF(x = expdata[, 1:99], y = expdata[, 100], iter=5, saveall=FALSE, num.trees = 500)
 ```
-The RF from the best iteration is saved, and the stats from each iteration are shown in the console.
+The RF from the best iteration is returned (since saveall=FALSE), while the stats from each iteration are shown in the console.
 The first iteration is the equivalent of standard RF.
-Subsequent iterations improve the fit of the model and
+Subsequent iterations often improve the fit of the model and
-it's Out of Bag predictive ability while decreasing the number of active features.
+it's Out Of Bag predictive ability while decreasing the number of active features to make a simpler model.
 ```
 iRF iteration  1
 =================